Yankees vs. Marlins Player Props Betting Odds

-Gleyber Torres is among the players with prop bets available when the Miami Marlins and the New York Yankees meet at LoanDepot park on Friday (at 6:40 PM ET).
+Oddsmakers have set player props for Gleyber Torres and others when the Miami Marlins host the New York Yankees at LoanDepot park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!